gclaramunt/AikenExploration/README.md

 ### Testing

-There are two simple test: one that validates the contract pays to the signature in the datum and one that validates it doesn't pay if is not signed by the singature in the datum
+There are two simple test: one that validates the contract pays to the signature in the datum and one that validates it doesn't pay if is not signed by the singature in the datum.

 To run all tests, simply do:

 ```sh